Tenant Rights and Obligations (NSW)

 - an Entry Condition Report.

-It is important that the tenant read through all of these documents, particularly the tenancy agreement, prior to signing.
-Ensure any special agreements have been noted in writing, and the tenancy agreement is correct.
+It is important that the tenant read through all of these documents prior to signing the agreement.

-The tenant should complete the entry condition report and return it to the property manager or landlord within seven days.
-It is also recommended to take photos of any damage and include a copy with the condition report.
+The tenant should complete the Entry Condition Report and return it to the property manager or landlord within seven days.
+It is also recommended to take photos of any damage and include copies with the condition report.

 Bond